-How Fast is a Pontoon Boat in Miles Per Hour
+How Fast Does a Pontoon Boat Go – in Miles Per Hour

 What will surprise you about pontoon boats is that they are more than fast enough to be used for most water sports.
 In fact, they are so fast that you can use them for waterskiing.

-Our pontoon can make it up to speeds of 25mph.
+Our pontoon can make it up to speeds of 25 miles per hour (mph).

 The load of the pontoon is certainly a factor.
 For example, having too many people will lower the speed of your pontoon boat.
-I have read on numerous forums that the speed of your pontoon boat is lowered by 15% per 1,000 pounds.
+I have read on numerous forums that your pontoon boat’s speed is lowered by 15% per 1,000 pounds.

 Another factor is the size of the engine, size of the pontoon, horsepower, and the number of tubes that is beneath the deck.

 Let’s look at a pontoon boat speed chart of well-known pontoon brands and their sizes, horsepower, and speed.